 This is about transforming the average into outstanding.
 It should be a person with an awesome intuition and original approach.
 The one filling the position should think of things outside of the box, having great taste and an eye for development and innovation.

 This role goes alongside with the Doer.
 It is all about organizing and delegation.
 Not to mention quick and quality task assignment.
-Thus the startup will keep on track with an organized hard work culture and steadily move forward to becoming a reality.
+Thus the startup will keep on track with organized hard work culture and steadily move forward to becoming a reality.

 This role is about building and nurturing vital contacts and connections for the startup.
 It connects the customer, investor, and advisor relationships making possible excellent communication and fruitful cooperation.